ethanimproving/Family-Ideas/Money/House.md

 [Wise Investments - Pastor Shelley](https://stedfastbaptistkjv.org/wp-content/uploads/2021/05/Wise-Investments-Pastor-Jonathan-Shelley-Stedfast-Baptist-Church.mp3)
 [The Destruction of the Middle Class - Pastor Shelley](https://stedfastbaptistkjv.org/wp-content/uploads/2022/11/Destruction-of-the-Middle-Class-Pastor-Jonathan-Shelley-SBC.mp3)  (With Alex, Rich, and Phil)

-Don't be worries about the exorbitant interest the banks are charging.
+Don't be worried about the exorbitant interest the banks are charging.
 Even if the year of Jubilee doesn't happen, God will redistribute the the wealth to someone who cares about the poor.
 > [!Bible] [Proverbs 28:8 - KJV](https://bible-api.com/Proverbs+28:8?translation=kjv)
 > 8. He that by usury and unjust gain increaseth his substance, he shall gather it for him that will pity the poor.